volusiaidpa/volusiaidpa.github.io/intro-to-idpa.md

 <br />
 If you're interested in competitive shooting but not sure where to start this is the class for you.
 IDPA is a great entry-level sport and while many shooters stick with only IDPA many also explore other disciplines such as USPSA and Steel Challenge.
 IDPA membership is not required.
-VCGHC membership is not required but club members get preference over non members if the class fills.

 ### What to expect
 <br />